zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/c360_create_compute_ft.md

 This lab walks you through the steps to get started with setting up and connecting to a Linux compute instance on Oracle Cloud.
 You will also learn how to copy and deploy Graph Server and Client, as well as ADB Wallet on your compute instance.

 ### What Do You Need?
-* Registered cloud account
+* Register cloud account
-* Created SSH Keys
+* Create SSH Keys

 *Note 1: This is based on Practice 2 of the [OCI Lab L100](https://oracle.github.io/learning-library/oci-library/L100-LAB/Compute_Services/Compute_HOL.html#practice-2-creating-a-web-server-on-a-compute-instance) for setting up a web server on a compute instance.*